Introduction to optimization methods for training SciML models: Solving the optimization problem

 \subsubsection{Function-space view: GD as kernel flow}

 In this section, we introduce the NTK from a function-space viewpoint.
 Let $h_\theta : \Omega \to \mathbb{R}$ be a DNN with parameters $\theta \in \mathbb{R}^n$.
-During training via GD, the network updates the parameters, and the \emph{NTK} describes how these parameter updates translate into changes in the network output.
+During GD training, the network updates its parameters, and the NTK describes how these parameter updates translate into changes in the network's output.